tonysangha/PowerNSX-DFW2Excel/README.md

 ```

 PowerNSX is essential, therefore please ensure you have the latest version of PowerNSX installed,
-which can be done in an admnistrative PowerShell terminal with the following command:
+which can be updated in an administrative PowerShell terminal with the following command:

 ```Powershell
 Update-PowerNsx master